-1. Mountain House — Survival and Casual Prepared FoodsMountain House provides food rations for emergency preparedness and for casual use such as camping, hiking, and backpacking.
+A leading name in emergency food kits, Mountain House offers a wide array of non-perishable food rations with a prolonged shelf life both for emergency preparedness as well as casual use such as camping, hiking, and backpacking.
 Their product list includes:

-- Cost: Under $6 for a single serving and under $9 for a pouch.
+- Cost: Under $6 for a single serving and under $9 for a pouch

 - Sample Item: Beef Stroganoff

-- First three ingredients: Cooked beef, sour cream, and mushrooms.
+- First three ingredients: Cooked beef, sour cream, and mushrooms

 - Calories per serving: 260